 - Ensure ongoing business case and business assurance during construction and management of the project.

 In October 2018, the Town of White City engaged Midgard Project Management and aodbt architecture + interior design to complete a Feasibility Study to determine the viability of a variety of indoor recreation components to be consolidated into one facility.

 - Information Gathering – Review of growth projections, community surveys, and stakeholder interviews to identify needs;

 - Design Charette – Collaborative design session to identify priorities and community desire from key stakeholder groups;

 - Conceptual Facility Design – Facility design and area allocation based on Town of White City (town) goals and stakeholder feedback;

 - Capital Costing Analysis – Class D cost opinion development for each facility component;

 - Operational Costing Analysis – Analysis of potential revenues, expenditures, and cost recovery related to each facility component.
-Projections are based on conservative estimates for rental revenue and rental hours to be utilized. aodbt conducted analysis of similar facilities in other communities and researched City of Regina rates as well as neighboring communities; and
+Projections are based on conservative estimates for rental revenue and rental hours to be utilized. aodbt conducted an analysis of similar facilities in other communities and researched the City of Regina rates as well as neighboring communities; and

 - Reporting – Report findings and recommendations to move forward into the next phases of development.